oullin/content/leadership/2025-10-17-the-operating-system-of-you-an-engineering-leader-reflection.md

 He argues that it is the ego trying to improve the ego, the "I" trying to make "me" better.
 In programming terms, this is an infinite loop, a recursive function with no base case.
 The very act of trying to "fix" yourself reinforces the illusion that you are fundamentally broken or incomplete.

 What if we are already whole?
-What if the problem isn’t that we need to _become_ something, but that we _think_ we need to?.
+What if the problem isn’t that we need to _become_ something, but that we _think_ we need to?
 This completely reframes my approach to team development.

 Instead of pushing my team to constantly "improve", what if my role is to help strip away the external pressures and anxieties so they can access the complete, capable person who is already there?
 The goal shifts from fixing what's broken to revealing what's already whole.

 ## Seeing Life as a Process, Not a Project